Hey, Autoimmune Disease, Still Think I'm an Easy Target?

 You’ve taken so much away from me, but you unknowingly gave me so much more.
 My fight, resilience, bravery, happiness and courage is more bountiful than those who are twice my age.
 AAG, you’re a monster, you don’t fight fair, but I’m giving you the option to bow out now.
 Consider it carefully because you’re not going to beat me.
 I’m way too tough for you.

 For all of March, The Mighty is asking its readers the following: If you could write a letter to the disability or disease you (or a loved one) face, what would you say to it?
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.

-Want to celebrate the human spirit?
+Want to end the stigma around disability?
 Like us on Facebook.

 And sign up for what we hope will be your favorite thing to read at night.